lumagateinc/MovoSuite/docs/README.md

 There are six email addresses for backend administrative items.
 You may use an email-enabled group address for any of these notifications.
 Configuring your email templates is a simple 2-step process:

-**STEP 1**: Select the action you wish to configure shown in Figure X and described in the list below.
+**STEP 1: Select the Action**: Select the action for which you wish to configure the e-mail template, shown in Figure X and described in the list below.

 ![001](images/cfg_email_temp_options.png)